-Auburn Sounds has released Graillon 2 Free, the feature-limited (but only slightly so!) freeware version of their new real-time pitch shifting and pitch correction effect in VST/AU plugin formats for PC and Mac.
+Auburn Sounds have released Graillon 2 Free, the feature-limited (but only slightly so!) freeware version of their new real-time pitch-shifting and pitch correction effect in VST/AU plugin formats for PC and Mac.

 Graillon 2 is available for download/purchase via Auburn Sounds (6.69 MB download size, ZIP archive, 32-bit & 64-bit VST/AU plugin for Windows & Mac OS).

 July and starting of August have been a gold mine for freewares

 I have to try, just because of the name!!

 In French this word means… well, check it there: